Tams03/CS-Projects/LiveTextTranslator/README.md

   **4.** Type or paste your text into the input box **5.** Press “Enter” or submit to receive the translation **6.** Test multiple languages and longer text inputs to observe real-time translation
-  **7.** Input consecutive messages to simulate a conversation flow; the system handles multiple users and continuous text
+  **7.** Input consecutive messages to simulate a conversation flow; the system manages multiple users and continuous text

+> **Note:** the demo page uses a different translation model than the actual program because NLLB-200 was to have for Streamlit, the demo page uses Google Translate from deep_translator.

 ---